leela-zero/leela-zero/autogtp/README.md

 # Running AutoGTP (to start contributing)

-As explained in main page instructions, copy compiled leelaz and autogtp binaries (with cmake) from build subdirectory to autogtp subdirectory, then run autogtp to start contributing.
+As explained in [the i want to help instructions](https://github.com/wonderingabout/leela-zero#using-your-own-hardware), copy compiled leelaz and autogtp binaries (with cmake) from build subdirectory to autogtp subdirectory, then run autogtp to start contributing.

 While autogtp is running, typing q+Enter will save the processed data and exit.
 When autogtp runs next, autogtp will continue the game.